 - International Traffic in Arms Regulations (ITAR); U.S. Department of State

-Export Control Regulations have been changed recently to move some technologies from the US Munitions List (USML), which is controlled by ITAR, into the Commerce Control List (CCL), which is under the EAR.
-How does this affect my research at USU?
+Export control regulations have been changed recently to move some technologies from the US Munitions List (USML), which is controlled by ITAR, into the Commerce Control List (CCL), which is under the EAR.

 USU researchers should focus on the similarities between the two regulator structures.
 Under both sets of rules, controlled technologies cannot be “exported” to individuals who are foreign nationals except under a license issued by the Federal Government.

 - Familiarity with “deemed” exports when technology or source code subject to the EAR to a foreign national, regardless of location

 - Faculty start-up funds and non-sponsored research that may be included on the export control lists

 - Software development involving encryption technologies

 - Shipping and payments to foreign persons outside the U.S.

 - International travel, especially when interacting with foreign nationals and sharing research findings

 Fundamental Research Exclusion (FRE)- No license is required to disclose information to foreign nationals that has been published and is accessible or available to the public.
 This can be for example through fundamental research where the resulting information is ordinarily published and shared broadly.